 Painful intercourse (dyspareunia)

-Painful intercourse can occur for a variety of reasons — ranging from structural problems to psychological concerns.
-Many women experience painful intercourse at some point in their lives.
+Painful intercourse can occur for reasons that range from structural problems to psychological concerns.
+Many women have painful intercourse at some point in their lives.

-If you experience painful intercourse, you may feel:
+If you have painful intercourse, you might feel:

-- Pain with every penetration, even while putting in a tampon
+- Pain with every penetration, including putting in a tampon

 - Deep pain during thrusting

 - Burning pain or aching pain

 If you have recurrent pain during sex, talk to your doctor.
 Treating the problem can help your sex life, your emotional intimacy and your self-image.

 Physical causes of painful intercourse differ, depending on whether the pain occurs at entry or with deep thrusting.
 Emotional factors might be associated with many types of painful intercourse.